agnid/text_sanitizer/README.md

 ## How to use
 Supported command line arguments:

+**1. Input and output file handling:**

 **--input**: used to provide path to source file used for sanitization

 **--output**: used to provide path to where sanitized text will be saved (if not provided,
     file output.txt will be saved in current directory)

+**2. Data handling**
+Important!
+Using this arguments may slow down the program

+**-replace**: unrecognized characters (letters from non-Latin alphabets or non-ASCII math symbols) will be replace with "?"

+**-skip**: unrecognized characters (letters from non-Latin alphabets or non-ASCII math symbols) will be removed from encoded text

 ## Examples
 ### Example 1